The 10 Best Asperger’s Books (Ever!)

 The novel is about a genetics professor, Don Tillman, who dislikes physical contact, is ruled by rationality, and operates on strict schedules and methods.
 Tillman decides it’s time to look for a wife, and creates a meticulous scientific questionnaire to help him identify his perfect mate.
 The book then follows his courtship of the titular Rosie, and the unlikely and quirky romance that develops amid psychiatric disorder.
 Here‘s a link to the book.

 10. All Cats Have Asperger Syndrome, by Kathy Hoopmann

 This one is kind of an odd entry in the list, but nonetheless incredibly useful and brilliant in its own way.
 It’s a playful take on Asperger’s, using photos of adorable cats to illustrate what it’s like to have an autism spectrum disorder and what it’s like to be a parent of someone who does.
 It’s geared toward kids, but really enjoyable for pretty much anyone, especially anyone with experience with the disorder or who just likes cats.

 A fuzzy kitten peers at the reader with the caption “An Asperger child looks at the world in his own unique way.”
 Another reads, “He likes to be near those he loves, but doesn’t want them to hold him.”
 The book is a gentle, adorable and insightful introduction into the disorder, perfect for kids learning how they are different, or for siblings trying to better understand a brother or sister.
 Here’s a link to the book.

-There you have it: the by-no-means exhaustive list of 10 books you simply must read if you’re touched by Asperger’s Syndrome.
+There you have it: the by-no-means exhaustive list of 10 Aspergers books you simply must read if you’ve been touched by Asperger’s Syndrome.
 And how about you?
-Have you read any books on Asperger’s that you consider essential reading that I didn’t include on the list?
+Have you read any Aspergers books that you consider essential reading that I didn’t include on the list?
 Leave a comment below – I’d love to hear about them!